Leanplum/Leanplum-iOS-SDK/README.md

 ./build.sh
 ```
 ## Contributing
-Please follow the Conventional Changelog Commit Style and send a pull request to `develop` branch.
+Please follow the Conventional Changelog Commit Style and send a pull request to `master` branch.
 ## License
 See LICENSE file.
 ## Support